 Amsterdam plus April equals tulips!

-The culinary scene Amsterdam is quite varied; a solid reflection of the multicultural city’s history as a trade hub.
+The culinary scene in Amsterdam is quite varied; a solid reflection of the multicultural city’s history as a trade hub.
 Although there are not many places for traditional Dutch fare, you can certainly find some classic “must-try” dishes such as patatje oorlong, Dutch herring and of course, stroopwafels around the city.
 Of the many brilliant places to eat, here are some of my top-picks: